habanerohq/ruby-style-guide/README.md

     ```

 * <a name="no-double-indent"></a>
-    Single-indent the parameters of a method call if they span more than one
+    Use simple indentation for  the parameters of a method call if they span more than one line.
-    line.
-Fancier formatting is harder to maintain and method shouldn't be accepting more than 3 arguments anyway.
 <sup>[[link](#no-double-indent)]</sup>

   ```Ruby